alumna/liven/README.md

 // It will be instantly available in all modes, including:
 // SPA, index.html served on dir URL's, updating 404 files, etc await instance.memory( path, content )

+// Clear a memory-file on the server
+// -
+// If a file exists on the same path on disk,
+// its original content will be served again on future requests
+// -
+// As on 'memory' feature:
+// Path must be a fullpath or initiate without a slash ('/') when relative
+// Will generate a refresh unless "on_event" function returns "false" for the path
+// -
+// The effect will be instantly available in all modes await instance.clear( path )

 // And get the port used